QuantEcon/lecture-julia.myst/lectures/software_engineering/testing.md

 This will be part of a coherent set of strategies to ensure everything is reproducible since:
 - Writing all of the checks on your underlying functions to be called from  `test/runtests.jl` lets you can avoid accidentally breaking old functionality.
 Breaking of old code is called a [test regression](https://en.wikipedia.org/wiki/Regression_testing) and is especially problematic with research code.
-- The full snapshot of all of the packages associated with a particular version of the project (i.e. a commmit) in a `Manifest.toml`, anyone can reproduce the exact environment simply from that point in the source code tree.
+- With the full snapshot of all of the packages associated with a particular version of the project (i.e. a commmit) in a `Manifest.toml`, anyone can reproduce the exact environment simply from that point in the source code tree.
-- Any changes to the code automatically run in the CI (i.e. the GitHub Action) after every modification, you and any collaborators will be able to automatically track changes
+- Any changes to the code automatically run in the CI (i.e. the GitHub Action) after every modification, so you and any collaborators will be able to automatically track changes
 - The code coverage will give you a sense of how much of the code you have actually executed in your tests, which can give you a sense of how much faith should be given to the automatic tracking of changes.
 - The visual badges and displays on GitHub (e.g. the CI badge and the display of checks on each PR) provides an easy way to track when problems occur